davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/introduction/overview.md

 # Overview

-Modernize and supercharge your Workflow automation with a powerful no-code event driven Workflow automation tool built cloud native on top of Kubernetes<sup>®</sup>.
+Modernize and supercharge your automation with a powerful no-code event driven Workflow automation tool, built cloud native on top of Kubernetes<sup>®</sup>.
 It enables new ways of approaching your business Tasks or combine with existing tools to extend your current workloads.

 Supporting the no-code paradigm with out-of-the-box Tasks, Boomerang Flow offers extensibility to bring your own Tasks, while providing custom container support.